General Registration Information (CURRENT K-12)

 - We moved to another address in Milford after registering, what should we do?
-If you change addresses, please notify the current school to enter your new Milford address.
-You will need to bring new proofs of residency and a photo ID to the school to finalize this change.
+If you change addresses, please complete the Student Address Change Packet and return it to the FRC with all required documents.
+You will need to bring new proofs of residency and a photo ID finalize this change.
 If your new address is in a different school zone (Memorial or Brookside), you may need to attend your new neighborhood K-2 school.

 - My child was enrolled in Milford, but withdrew to attend a semester/year at another school.
 How do I re-instate their enrollment?
 You must complete the pre-registration process.

 - How is grade placement determined?
-Grade placement is determined via the following.
 Students registering for:

 - After completing the pre-registration steps within the Registration Packet, where does the pre-registration appointment take place?